m-gb/twitter-mentions/README.md

 # Twitter Mentions

-This is a command line application which searches Twitter for a given number of tweets that mention a given username.
+This is a command line application which searches Twitter for the 5 most recent tweets that mention a given Twitter screen name.

+There are two search methods in the application:

+- `use_oauth`, the default method, uses the OAuth gem.
+It is faster but requires both a consumer key and an access token.
+- `use_twitter` uses the Twitter gem.
+It is slower but requires only a consumer key.

+## Usage

 To run the application, execute the following in a terminal:
 ```
-$ ./search_tweets.rb <username> <number>
+$ ./search_tweets.rb <screen name> <method>
 ```
-Notes:
+Without arguments, the application will ask for a screen name and use the `use_oauth` method.

+If a screen name is provided, `twitter` can be specified as a secondary argument to use the `use_twitter` method.

+Note:
-- The application requires two files to be present in its directory, called `access_token` and `consumer_key`, which can be generated at https://apps.twitter.com/.
+The application requires two files to be present in its directory, called `access_token` and `consumer_key`, which can be generated at https://apps.twitter.com/.
-- if the application is run without arguments, it will ask the user to provide the username and return 5 tweets by default.